fraktalcyber/k8s-security-lab/Lab-notes.md

 As discussed, easiest way to inspect Pod specifications' security posture is to use kubesec.io, which can be run from the command line when you have Docker installed.
-(Run docker on your own machine.)
+(Note: run docker on your own workstation.)

 Create a file named minimal.yaml on your machine with these contents: